alpesis-web/atr/tech/20140318-Machine_Learning_Supervised.md

 - step1. choose a best attribute <- entropy
 - step2. split data
 - step3. if good, stop; else, iterate
-     - when to stop? everything classified correctly, no more attributes, no overfitting
+     - when to stop?
+         - everything classified correctly
+         - no more attributes
+         - no overfitting

 notes:
 - attribute can be repeated in a tree
--